 It has been almost a decade now since Google set a course towards improving the quality of search.
 It keeps tweaking and refining its algorithm 500-600 times a year to supply its users with the most relevant and quality search results possible.

-The very first update that changed SEO landscape forever and started white-hat SEO revolution was the Panda algorithm update.
+This was the very first major algorithm update and changed the SEO landscape forever, started the white-hat SEO revolution.
 In a nutshell, the algorithm targeted sites with low-quality and spammy content and down-ranked them in search results.
 Back in the day, it had been some sort of filter when in 2016 it deserved being included in Google’s core algorithm.

 - Duplicate content (internal and external)

 - User-generated spam

 - Irrelevant content

 1. Get the full list of your webpages